-The content of each merged cell will be placed into the upper left cell and other unmerged cells will be empty.
+The content of each merged cell will be placed into the upper left cell, and other unmerged cells will be empty.

-- Select the cells that you want to merge and Press key ALT + H + M + U and it will unmerge all the unmerged cells.
+- Select the cells that you want to merge and Press key ALT + H + M + U, and it will unmerge all the unmerged cells.

-Also, have a look at these top excel shortcuts
+Also, have a look at these top excel shortcuts.

-We will learn this with below example.
+We will learn this with the below example.

-Let’s take again the order data with product wise.
+Let’s take again the order data with product-wise.

-- Select the cells that have merged, then go to the HOME tab and click on the Merge & Center option under the Alignment, then click on drop-down menu, it will display a list of items under that click on Unmerge Cells option.
+- Select the cells that have merged, then go to the HOME tab and click on the Merge & Center option under the Alignment, then click on the drop-down menu, it will display a list of items under that click on Unmerge Cells option.

-- This will unmerge all the cells as shown in the below screenshot.
+- This will unmerge all the cells, as shown in the below screenshot.

 - Click on the Blanks radio button as shown below, then click on OK.

 - This will create a simple formula that fills the blank cell with the value from the above cell.
-As we want to fill all unmerged cells that are currently blank, press CTRL+ENTER key to enter the formula in all the selected cells.
+As we want to fill all unmerged cells that are currently blank, press the CTRL+ENTER key to enter the formula in all the selected cells.

 The final result is shown below:

-Things to Remember About Unmerge Cells in Excel
+Things to Remember

-- For this select the cells in the worksheet.
+- For this, select the cells in the worksheet.

-- On the HOME tab in the alignment section check:
+- On the HOME tab in the alignment section, check:

 - If the Merge & Center option isn’t highlighted, it means there are no merged cells in the selected area.

 This has been a guide to Unmerge Cells in Excel.
-Here we discuss how to unmerge cells using excel ribbon method, excel shortcut and also how to copy the original value to unmerged cells along with practical examples and downloadable excel template.
+Here we discuss how to unmerge cells using the excel ribbon method, excel shortcut, and also how to copy the original value to unmerged cells along with practical examples and downloadable excel template.
 You may learn more about excel from the following articles –